apollographql/specs-core/core.spec.md

 Prefixed names consist of the name of the feature, followed by two underscores, followed by the name of the element (which can be any valid GraphQL identifier).
 For instance, the `core` specification (which you are currently reading) introduces elements named [{core__FeatureUrl}](#core__FeatureUrl) and [{@core__export}](#@core__export).

 A feature's *root directive* is an exception to the prefixing requirements.
 Feature specifications **may** introduce a single directive which carries only the name of the feature, with no prefix required.
-For example, the `core` specification introduces a `@core` directive.
+For example, the `core` specification introduces a {@core} directive.
 This directive has the same name as the feature ("`core`"), and so requires no prefix.

 ```graphql example -- Using the @core directive with a spec's default name
 schema @core(feature: "https://spec.example.com/example/v1.0") {